poomstas/contrastive_learning/README.md

 ## Feature Extraction from Point Clouds
 EdgeConv model proposed by the paper *Dynamic Graph CNN for Learning on Point Clouds* is used to extract key features from point cloud data.
 A simple implementation is available in `torch_geometric`.

+EdgeConv model is used as a replacement to ResNet-50 base encoder in the original SimCLR paper, as the data type used in this work is point cloud, not image.

+EdgeConv model is selected because of its unique advantages, some of which include:
+- flexible feature learning
+- robust to point cloud perturbations
+- capable of end-to-end learning

-Alternative models include PointNet, PointNet++, PointTransformer, SE(3)-Transformers, etc.
+Alternatives to the EdgeConv model include include PointNet, PointNet++, PointTransformer, SE(3)-Transformers, etc.

-## Contrastive Learning: SimCLR
-- SimCLR (4x) (contrastive learning, without labels) was able to achieve the same classification accuracy as a ResNet-50 trained with supervised learning (with labels).
-[Ref]
-- SimCLR (4x) did so at the cost of more parameters (375 million vs. 24 million).

-## Contrastive Learning: Loss Functions

-## Contrastive Learning: Model Implementation
+## Contrastive Learning: the SimCLR Model

 Model is implemented in `./src/model.py` file.

 ```
 import pytorch
 ```

+## Contrastive Learning: the Loss Function

 # Running the Code